Salome (1953 film): Production

-The original title of the film was Salome - Dance of the Seven Veils.
+The original title of the film was Salome – Dance of the Seven Veils.
 The film was based on the book The Good Tidings by William Sidney; Robert Ardrey wrote the first script.
-It was made for Hayworth's own company, Beckworth Productions, for Columbia Release.
+It was made for Rita Hayworth's own company, Beckworth Productions, for Columbia Pictures.

 According to her biographers, Hayworth's erotic Dance of the Seven Veils routine was "the most demanding of her entire career", necessitating "endless takes and retakes".

 Stewart Granger was borrowed from MGM for the male lead.

 Reception

 The film was a big hit in France, with admissions of 3,047,090.

-Bosley Crowther of The New York Times called the film "a flamboyant, Technicolored romance" with "a righteously sanctimonious air, suggesting the whole thing is intended to be taken on a high religious plane."
+Bosley Crowther of The New York Times called the film "a lush conglomeration of historical pretenses and make-believe, pseudo-religious ostentation and just plain insinuated sex" with "a righteously sanctimonious air, suggesting the whole thing is intended to be taken on a high religious plane."
 Variety wrote that Hayworth's performance was "among her best," but "the film doesn't deliver on the promised sex-religion combo and needs more hokum, spectacle and excitement to click with the regular run of filmgoers."
 Edwin Schallert of the Los Angeles Times called the film "a gaudy and garish affair" with its primary weakness being "discovering just what sort of a woman Salome is supposed really to be.
 Neither story creators nor Rita herself cast too much light on that."
 Orval Hopkins of The Washington Post called it "gee-whiz picture" with "tremendous" color shots, "startling" scenes aboard the Roman galley and some acting "of the scenery-chewing variety.
 Altogether, this is a whale of a spectacle."
 Harrison's Reports declared, "It is a fairly spectacular production, has fine photography, and considerable sex exposure, but the story does not touch one's heartstrings."
 The Monthly Film Bulletin wrote, "Salome seems wholly fake, even its vulgarity strikes one as lifeless ...
 Rita Hayworth, though she performs her dances like a Trojan, seems sadly to have lost her earlier vitality.
 The generally oppressive and shoddy atmosphere, in fact, is relieved only by hilarious over-playing by Judith Anderson as Herodias."